vbookshelf/myOfflineAi-PrivacyFirst/README.md

 This model can handle both text and images.
 If you have a slow connection then download the smaller gemma3:270m model (292MB).
 This model can handle text only.
-My recommended model is: gemma3:12b (8.1GB, Text and image)

 To download first open the Ollama desktop app.
 Then paste the model name (e.g. gemma3:270m) into the dropdown in the bottom right.